cmu-l3/llmlean/README.md

 Then do steps (3) and (4) above.
 Now use a tactic described below.

-Note that there are multiple Lean models available for download from Ollama.
-You can find a list of some these models and how to set configuration variables for them in the [Ollama Models](docs/ollama-models.md) document.
+Note that there are multiple Lean models available for download from Ollama, including [Kimina Prover](https://arxiv.org/abs/2504.11354) models which use chain-of-thought reasoning.
+You can find a list of these models and how to configure them in the [Ollama Models](docs/ollama-models.md) document.

 ## Tactics